DNX-BR/oni/README.md

   -n, --name                  Application name defined in oni.yaml                [string] [mandatory] [default: "APP_DEFAULT"]
-  -p, --path-file             Path to file where the variables will be stored     [string] [mandatory] [default: ".env"] -a, --assume-role           Assume role defined in oni.yaml                     [bool] [default: false] -a, --format                Whether to format secrets from JSON to the env file or just extract them as plain text     [bool] [default: false]
+  -p, --path-file             Path to file where the variables will be stored     [string] [mandatory] [default: ".env"] -a, --assume-role           Assume role defined in oni.yaml                     [bool] [default: false] -f, --format                Whether to format secrets from JSON to the env file or just extract them as plain text     [bool] [default: false]
 ```

 ### oni update-image-tag-k8s